 What is UWB 2.0 and why does it matter?

-UWB 2.0 is the second-generation ultra-wideband standard powered by Apple's U2 chip.
-It roughly doubles the distance at which Precision Finding activates, from about 35 feet to 75 feet outdoors.
-The practical benefit: the directional arrow appears before you're close enough to hear the speaker, so you spend less time wandering.
+UWB 2.0 is the second-generation ultra-wideband standard powered by Apple’s U2 chip.
+It extends the distance at which Precision Finding activates by up to 50% over the original AirTag outdoors.
+The practical benefit: the directional arrow appears before you’re close enough to hear the speaker, so you spend less time wandering.

 Does AirTag 2 have a longer battery life than AirTag 1?